Celiac Sprue (cont.)

 Genetic testing is only performed in certain circumstances.

-The best diagnostic tests for celiac sprue include measurements of antibody levels to endomysium and to an enzyme called tissue transglutaminase (tTG).
+The best diagnostic tests for celiac disease include measurements of antibody levels to endomysium and to an enzyme called tissue transglutaminase (tTG).
 The 2 tests are very specific for celiac disease in persons who are untreated.

 Measurements of antibodies to gliadin and reticulin (a part of the cell structure) are other diagnostic tests that are less specific for celiac disease.